-Sydney has some of the best markets around, of any city in the world.
-Whatever you're interested in, and whatever your budget, there is always something exciting to be found, and always something special to be discovered.
+Sydney has some of the best markets around, ranging from vintage clothes to artisan wares to breakfasts cooked by Kylie Kwong.
+Whatever you're interested in, and whatever your budget, there is always something exciting to be found or something special to be discovered.

-With the weather getting chillier and the weekends ripe for long and leisurely wandering, it is well and truly the time to check out some of the the best markets this city has to offer.
-Thus, we present to you our pick of Sydney's ten finest markets.
+With the weather mostly always ripe for long and leisurely wandering, it's always a prime time to check out the city's outdoor marketplaces.
+Thus, we present to you our pick of Sydney's best markets.

 You know how second-hand shopping was always supposed to be about digging out the awesome things from the junk, but now everybody just hands it to you on a plate?
 Rozelle Markets is the authentic experience, presenting you with the best balance of vintage, antique and old tat.
 Framed embroidered flowers, owl figurines, ash trays, books, records and piles of clothing; Rozelle has been one of Sydney's most exciting and inspiring markets for a few years now.